Robert Shaw Cameron

-Robert Shaw Cameron (born Robert Shaw; 26 June 1976) is a British actor and director.
+Robert Shaw Cameron is a British Actor & Theatre Director best known as Laurence Reeves in Coronation Street.

 Background

 Born Robert Shaw, he was brought up in Leeds, Yorkshire, England.
-He is the son of a teacher and engineer and has an elder sister.

 Shaw attended North Ossett High School and then Rodillian High School in Leeds.
-He later obtained his degree in drama at the University of Birmingham, before attending the Webber Douglas Academy of Dramatic Art in London, from which he graduated in July 2001.
+He later obtained his degree in drama at the University of Birmingham, before attending the Webber Douglas Academy of Dramatic Art in London, from which he graduated in July 2001 with Distinction.
 He became Robert Cameron on graduation from drama school before re establishing his birth name in his professional name, becoming Robert Shaw Cameron in 2010.